 OPCs also provide an opportunity for brief interventions and advice, or for people to be referred to drug treatment, mental health services, wound care, blood testing and other support.

 There are currently approaching 200 OPCs in operation across the world in twelve countries including Canada, Germany, Switzerland, France, Portugal, the Ukraine, Norway, the Netherlands, Australia, Belgium, Spain and Denmark.

 OPCs reduce needle sharing that can lead to infections, including HIV and hepatitis C, as well as public injecting and discarded needles.

 OPCs help increase numbers entering treatment

-OPCs save more money than they cost by reducing costs to health services and police.
+OPCs are cost-effective reducing costs to health services and police.